The Admissions Process

 How does the admissions process work?

 - During the admissions process, all components of an applicant's background - application, official transcripts, resume, and specialized training are thoroughly reviewed and evaluated against the University's coursework requirements.

 - The assessment allows the University to determine which courses have already been satisfied by courses taken at another college or university, which courses a student may be eligible to challenge, and which courses may require the assignment of a Study Guide.
-Undergraduate students are also evaluated for experiential learning credit and/or specialized training credit.
+Undergraduate students are also evaluated for specialized training credit.

 - The results of this assessment are plotted on a coursework degree plan enabling an applicant to easily visualize exactly how all of the parts of their background compare and can be utilized in completing the academic requirements.